 - 1/2 cup regular full-fat mayo

 - 1/2 cup buttermilk

 - Salt and pepper, to taste

-DRESSING: (Note 3) Combine all of the ingredients: 3/4 cup cilantro, zest and juice a lime to get 1/2 teaspoon zest and 2 tablespoons lime juice, 2 tablespoons dry ranch mix, 1/2 to 1 full jalapeno (remove seeds; use less for less spicy), 1 teaspoon minced garlic, 1/2 cup mayo, 1/2 cup buttermilk, and salt and pepper to taste (1/2 teaspoon salt and 1/4 teaspoon pepper is what I use) into a miniature powerful blender.
+DRESSING: (See Note 3) Combine all of the ingredients: 3/4 cup cilantro, zest and juice of a lime to get 1/2 teaspoon zest and 2 tablespoons lime juice, 2 tablespoons dry ranch mix, 1/2 to 1 full jalapeno (remove seeds; use less for less spicy), 1 teaspoon minced garlic, 1/2 cup mayo, 1/2 cup buttermilk, and salt and pepper to taste into a miniature powerful blender.
 I use Blendtec Twister jar.
 Blend until smooth.
 Taste and adjust any ingredients to personal preference.
-Store in the fridge to chill and allow flavors to meld/deepen while preparing the rest of the salad.
+Store in the fridge to chill and allow flavors to deepen while preparing the rest of the salad.

 SALAD: Chop the lettuce into small bite-sized pieces.
-Wash and THOROUGHLY dry the lettuce (salad spinner comes in handy here!).
+Wash and thoroughly dry the lettuce (a salad spinner comes in handy here).
 Wet lettuce keeps the dressing from adhering properly.

 VEGGIE PREP: Drain and rinse the black beans.
 Drain canned corn or thaw frozen corn.
-Halve cherry tomatoes, finely dice the cilantro, dice the red onion (Note 1), and peel, remove pit, and thinly slice or chop the avocado. ( I like to toss the slices with some lime juice to keep from browning).
+Halve cherry tomatoes, finely dice the cilantro, dice the red onion (Note 1), and peel, remove pit, and thinly slice or chop the avocado. (toss the avocado slices with some lime juice to keep from browning).